 Scientists are gaining an increased understanding of the human brain and developing new technologies to “look inside” it.
 What does this mean for our concepts of free will, criminal intent and culpability, decision making, and social behavior?

 Public Impact & Engagement

-Students may design a concentration with the guidance of the Curriculum Advisor or their mentor.
-Suggested options include Environmental Ethics, Engineering and Society, Divinity and Medical Ethics, Global Bioethics and Clinical Bioethics and Health Policy.
+The Bioethics & Science Policy Masters program is highly flexible and you are not limited to the areas mentioned above.
+Students are encouraged to explore the areas of interest most meaningful to their personal goals.
+Additional options might include Environmental Ethics, Engineering and Society, Divinity and Medical Ethics, Global Bioethics and Clinical Bioethics and Health Policy.
 We encourage you to explore the issues most relevant to your specific interests and invite you to take advantage of all the opportunities available through Duke University.